Adopt Me!: Scams

 As of 2021, the game became notorious for its rise of scammers who scam players for virtual pets.
 Due to the high cost of pets within the game, with some rare pets selling for up to US$300 on off-platform sites, a large subculture of scammers have risen within Adopt Me!.
-As the primary user base of Adopt Me! is on average younger than the rest of Roblox, they are especially susceptible to falling for scams.
+As the primary user base of Adopt Me! is on average young children, who are especially susceptible to falling for scams.

-One of the most common ways in which scammers carry out their operations is through "trust trades", in which the scammer manipulates the player to trust them into trading a rare virtual item, promising to give the item back.
-If the scammer receives an item of value, they will either leave the game with the victim's virtual item, leaving the victim with no way to get it back, or block the victim and continue scamming other users.
+One of the most common ways in which scammers carry out their operations is through "trust trades", in which the scammer manipulates players to trust them and trade a rare virtual item, promising to give it back.
+The scammer either leaves the game with the victim's item, or blocking the victim to continue scamming other users.

-On November 5, 2020, Adopt Me! released several new features focused on combating scams, including the introduction of "trade licenses" that are required to be earned before one can trade pets above rare rarity, the amount of pets a player can trade, and the addition of viewable trade history and the addition of notifications to the player if the game detects a markedly unfair trade.
+Adopt Me! had released several new features focused on combating scams in November 2020, including the introduction of "trade licenses" that are required to be earned before one can trade pets above rare rarity.
+It also affected the amount of pets a player could trade, and the addition of viewable trade history and the addition of notifications to the player if the game detects a markedly unfair trade.